DanielleSucher/Nantucket/README.md

 d
 cmudict

 Once you have all that... well, I'll tell you what to do once there's something to do.
-For the moment, it's just set to search through Swann's Way, which contains at least the three delightful accidental limericks quoted above.
+For the moment, it's just set to search through Swann's Way, which contains at least the two delightful accidental limericks quoted above.
 This is in-progress for now, sorry!